-Note 9.
+Note 8.
 Paycheck Protection Program

-On April 17, 2020, the Center received loan proceeds from Century Bank in the amount of \$844,000 under the Paycheck Protection Program ("PPP").
+In 2020 the Center received loan proceeds from Century Bank in the amount of \$844,000 under the Paycheck Protection Program ("PPP").
 The PPP was established as part of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was enacted in March 2020.
-The loan and accrued interest are forgivable as long as the borrower uses the loan proceeds for eligible purposes, including payroll and benefits, within a certain time frame.
+A second draw on the PPP occurred in 2021 in the amount of \$920,400.
+The loans and accrued interest are forgivable as long as the borrower uses the loan proceeds for eligible purposes, including payroll and benefits, within a certain time frame.

-The Center's management believes it is probable that conditions for forgiveness of all of the loan will be met after the balance sheet date, and is treating the loan proceeds as a government grant.
+The first PPP draw was forgiven in its entirety in 2021, while the second PPP draw was forgiven in its entirety subsequent to the balance sheet date.
+The Center's management is treating both loan proceeds as government grants.
 Accordingly, the loan proceeds are recorded on the financial statements as donor-imposed restricted revenue.
 The restrictions were released based on the timing of qualified expenses.
-At June 30, 2020, the amount of such expenses incurred totaled \$676,804.
+The amount of such expenses incurred totaled \$167,196 applied to the first draw and \$920,400 applied to the second draw in 2021; and \$676,804 applied to the first draw in 2020.

-Note 10.
+Note 9.
 Program Revenues